Why I Used to Call Myself a Fat Ass

 Wisdom is not given, wisdom is earned.

 I have a big message for any of you who treat yourselves badly like I did for so many years.
 I'm hoping you can pull away from this article a lesson that won't take you 10 years to learn like it did for me.

 When I was over 260 pounds, I would constantly call myself names.
 Fat ass, lard ass, hog face, and hippo were just a few of the names I would degrade myself with on a daily basis.
-I didn't just call myself these names to myself, I called myself these names out loud in front of other people.
+I didn't just say these names to myself.
+I called myself these names out loud in front of other people.
 Why did I do that?
 Well there's several reasons.

 The first reason I'd call myself these terrible names was because that's how I saw myself.
 I hated what I saw in the mirror.
 Somehow subconsciously I guess I thought if I was mean enough to myself, I'd finally do something about it.